bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 ## Rewrite codes in TypeScript

 Type checking will fail because some components are not declared with types.
-We can fix it by simply rewriting those files in TypeScript, defining props and declare types.
+We can fix it by simply rewriting those files in TypeScript, defining props and declaring types.
 Let's take `seo.js` as an example.
 I first rename the file to `seo.tsx` for the sake of convention, then adding types for props:

 ```ts
 interface SEOProps {